vsitzmann/awesome-implicit-representations/README.md

 # Awesome Implicit Neural Representations [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 A curated list of resources on implicit neural representations, inspired by [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision).

-This list does __not aim to be exhaustive__, as implicit neural representations are a rapidly evolving & growing research field with hundreds of papers to date.
+This list does __not aim to be exhaustive__, as implicit neural representations are a rapidly growing research field with hundreds of papers to date.
 Instead, it lists the papers that I give my students to read, which introduce key concepts & foundations of implicit neural representations across applications.
 I will therefore generally __not merge pull requests__.
 This is not an evaluation of the quality or impact of a paper, but rather the result of my and my students' research interests.